-Camden was incorporated in 1791, the 72nd town in Maine, with a population of 332.
+The town was incorporated in 1791, being the 72nd town in Maine.
+The population consisted only of 332 people.
 The town was named in honor of an 18th century English lord, Charles Pratt, Earl of Camden.

-At that time Maine was part of Massachusetts, and would remain so until 1820, when it was admitted to the union as part of the Missouri compromise.
+At that time Maine was still part of Massachusetts, and remained so until 1820, when Maine joined the union after the Missouri compromise.

-During the Revolutionary War the British had captured Castine, which was historically a French village.
-From there they controlled the Penobscot Bay.
+The British captured Castine, historically a French village, during the Revolutionary War.
+From there they could control the Penobscot Bay.
 There was a strong division among the Camden residents.
-The Rebels of the town, with the help of others from the surrounding area harassed the British, while their Torre neighbors gave their full support to the Crown.
-But Camden was seen as a center of revolutionary fervor, and in 1779 the British troops burned the Harbor.
+The Rebels of the town, with the help of others from the surrounding area, harassed the British, while their Torre neighbors fully supported the Crown.
+Camden was definitely seen as a center of revolutionary fervor, therefore in 1779 the British troops burned the Harbor.

-Following the war of independence, industry became the focus of Camden’s economy focused on the industry.
+After the war of independence, Camden’s economy focused on the industry.
 In 1792 the first ship was launched from the Camden Harbor.
 No surprise that it was named “Industry”, a 26-ton sloop.
-This marked the beginning of an endeavor that would flourish though to the middle of the 20th century.
-Even today boat building, especially wooden boats and their maintenance, has an important role in the life of this community.
-Lyman-Morse at Wayfarer Marine in Camden Harbor, and Rockport Marine in nearby Rockport, who employ local craftsman, are world renown for quality and craftsmanship.
-Godspeed, constructed by Rockport Marine, a replica of the good ship that delivered the first settlers to Jamestown and is a good example of their projects.
+This marked the beginning of a new era that would thrive though to the middle of the 20th century.
+Even today boat building, mostly wooden boats and their maintenance, has an important role in the life of this community.
+Lyman-Morse at Wayfarer Marine in Camden Harbor, and Rockport Marine in nearby Rockport, employ local craftsman and are world renown for their quality and craftsmanship.
+Godspeed, constructed by Rockport Marine, is a replica of the good ship that brought the first settlers to Jamestown and is a good example of their projects.

-Camden’s sons played their part in the Civil War fighting bravely at Chancellorsville, Fredricksburg and Gettysburg.
-And William Conway was given a gold medal for bravery in that war for refusing to strike the American flag at Pensacola, saying, “I won’t do it sir, that’s the flag of my country.”
-It was also during the Civil War that a young girl, Zadock French, fell to her death from a cliff overlooking lake Megunticook, when a gust of wind suddenly filled her parasol.
-Today a cross marks the spot, called Maiden Cliff, to which there is a marvelous hiking trail.
+The citizens of Camden played their role in the Civil War fighting courageously at Chancellorsville, Fredericksburg and Gettysburg.
+In that war William Conway was awarded with a gold medal for bravery because he refused to strike the American flag at Pensacola, when he said, “I won’t do it sir, that’s the flag of my country”.
+During the Civil War a young girl, named Zadock French, fell to death from a cliff overlooking lake Megunticook, after a sudden gust of wind filled her parasol.
+There is a cross today that marks the spot which is now called Maiden Cliff.
+A wonderful hiking trail leads you there.

-On Union Street, there is a stately arch that welcomes northbound travelers to Camden, and southbound travelers to Rockport.
-At the end of the nineteenth century visitors traveling in either direction were not so welcomed at the end of 19th century.
-In those times Camden and Rockport had been a single community – Camden proper and Goose River.
-But in 1890 there was a rather intense debate over the funding of a new bridge to cross Goose River – intense to the extent that a fistfight broke out at a select board meeting.
-The outcome was a divorce, so that in 1891, exactly one hundred years after the date of the original incorporation, Rockport and Camden became separate communities.
-The wounds needed time to heal, but now the towns cooperate fully, with a relationship that is reflected in the welcoming arch.
+When crossing Union Street, you will see a stately arch welcoming northbound travelers to Camden, and southbound travelers to Rockport.
+Visitors traveling in either direction were not so welcomed at the end of 19th century.
+In those times Camden and Rockport were a single community – Camden proper and Goose River.
+Then in 1890 there was a strong debate over the funding of a new bridge who had to cross Goose River.
+The debate was so intense that it broke into a fistfight during a meeting of the select board.
+The consequence was a divorce, so that in 1891, exactly one hundred years after the date of the original incorporation, Rockport and Camden became separate communities.
+The wounds needed time to heal, but now the towns get along very well, and the arch reflects this new friendship.

-Early in the twentieth century, a young poet who spent her childhood in Camden, Edna St. Vincent Millay, read Renaissance, her first major work at the White Hall Inn.
-She went on to become the first woman to win a Pulitzer.
-Her work came to symbolize the “roaring twenties,” especially the memorable lines:
+In the early 1900’s, a young poet spent her childhood in Camden.
+Her name was Edna St. Vincent Millay.
+She read Renaissance, her first major work at the White Hall Inn.
+She then became the first woman to win a Pulitzer.
+Her work symbolized the “roaring twenties,” especially in these memorable lines:

 My candle burns at both ends